Do you want to get an 800 toll-free number for your business?

 Many beginners who are just starting their first business are quite unfamiliar with how toll-free number works.
 Here are some frequently asked questions about toll-free numbers and how they work.

 1. What are toll-free numbers?

 Toll-free numbers are telephone numbers where a person or business receiving the call is charged for it instead of the caller.
-Mostly, these numbers are used for customer services by businesses and organizations.
+Mostly, these numbers are used for customer support by businesses, call centers, and organizations.

-The rules for toll-free numbers are controlled by the FCC, but they don’t assign the specific phone numbers.
+The rules for toll-free numbers are controlled by the FCC (Federal Communications Commission), but they don’t assign the specific phone numbers.